idbanham/WindowsServiceForEflow_Pub/README.md

 14. If it’s not running, check the file names and paths are correct and that the iotedge-user can see the certificate files.

+### 2.1  Install Certificates on IoT Edge - Scripted Method

+1. There are some utility scripts for EFLOW located at <https://github.com/Azure/iotedge-eflow/tree/main/eflow-util/edge-certificates> .
+One of these automates the copying of the certificate files to the EFLOW VM.

+2. These scripts are examples, they will work, but may not meet all needs in terms of security requirements and as such should be reviewed and updated as required.

+3. To use the scripts, copy them to a location outside of the EFLOW installation on the Windows Host VM and then reference that location to run the scripts in PowerShell.

 ### 2.2 Install Certificate on Windows Host